-For an email system you need a TA4 Lua Server and a TA4 Lua Controller with Terminal per player.
-The TA4 Lua Server serves as database for player name/block number resolution.
+For an email system you need a Central Server and a TA4 Lua Controller with Terminal per player.
+The Central Server serves as database for player name/block number resolution.

 - Each Player needs its own Terminal and Controller.
-The Terminal has to be connected with the Controller - Each Controller runs the same Lua Script, only the numbers and the owner names are different

-- To send a message, enter the receiver name and the text message like Tom: hello into the Terminal - The Lua script will determine the destination number and send the message to the destination Controller - All players who should be able to take part in the email system have to be entered into the Server form
+The Terminal has to be connected with the Controller - Each Controller runs the same Lua Script, only the numbers and the owner names are different - To send a message, enter the receiver name and the text message like Tom: hello into the Terminal - The Lua script will determine the destination number and send the message to the destination Controller - All players who should be able to take part in the email system have to be entered into the Server form loop() code:

 '''

 $loopcycle(0)

 $events(true)

 -- Start: update to your conditions

-TERM = "360"
+TERM = "27309"

-CONTROLLER = "359"
+CONTROLLER = "27310"

 NAME = "Tom"

-SERVER = "363"
+SERVER = "27312"

 -- End: update to your conditions

-$print($server_write(SERVER, NAME, CONTROLLER))
+$server_write(SERVER, NAME, CONTROLLER)

-$print($server_write(SERVER, CONTROLLER, NAME))
+$server_write(SERVER, CONTROLLER, NAME)

 '''